chaxus/ran/packages/docs/src/article/designMode.md

 ### 6.7 Observer Pattern

-> Observer Pattern：Define a one-to-many dependency relationship between objects so that each time an object's state changes, its dependent objects are notified and automatically updated.
+> Observer Pattern: Define a one-to-many dependency relationship between objects so that each time an object's state changes, its dependent objects are notified and automatically updated.
 Aliases for the observer pattern include the 'Publish/Subscribe' pattern, the model-view (' Model/View ') pattern, the Source/Listener (' source/listener ') pattern, or the 'Dependents' pattern.
 The observer pattern is an object behavior pattern.

 ![](../../assets/article/designPattern/观察者.png)